gribnoysup/react-yandex-maps/README.md

 ## Documentation

-You can find the documentation at https://react-yandex-maps.now.sh
+~You can find the documentation at https://react-yandex-maps.now.sh~ This domain was claimed by another person and is not maintained by authors of this package anymore

 ## Contributing